mosip/mosip-infra/deployment/v3/utils/onboard/partner/README.md

 * **org_name**: Must match partner name.

 ## Certs
-For internal certs the partner name must match the oranization name given in the cert.
+For internal certs the partner name must match the organisation name given in the cert.

 ## Policy group
 * Multiple policies can be within policy group.